rollup/plugins/packages/babel/README.md

 This plugin respects Babel [configuration files](https://babeljs.io/docs/en/configuration) by default and they are generally the best place to put your configuration.

 You can also run Babel on the generated chunks instead of the input files.
-Even though this is slower, it is the only way to transpile Rollup's auto-generated wrapper code to lower compatibility targets than ES5 (or most likely ES6 when Rollup 2 will be released), see [Running Babel on the generated code](#running-babel-on-the-generated-code) for details.
+Even though this is slower, it is the only way to transpile Rollup's auto-generated wrapper code to lower compatibility targets than ES5, see [Running Babel on the generated code](#running-babel-on-the-generated-code) for details.

 All options are as per the [Babel documentation](https://babeljs.io/docs/en/options), plus the following: